Balance of payments and international investment position

-The other changes in financial assets and liabilities account records the changes in positions due to economic events other than transactions.
-It allows for a full reconciliation of the changes in the international investment position broken down into transactions, revaluations (price and exchange rate changes) and other volume changes.
+The international accounts offer a full reconciliation of the changes of the international investment position into transactions, revaluations (price and exchange rate changes) and other volume changes.

 The monetary presentation of the balance of payments is a tool for assessing the impact of balance of payments transactions involving euro area non-monetary financial institutions (non-MFIs) on monetary developments.

 The principle underlying this presentation is the link between the external counterpart of money (M3), as reflected in the balance sheet of the MFI sector, and the transactions of the MFI sector included in the balance of payments.Occasional Paper No 238 of February 2020: Revisiting the monetary presentation of the euro area balance of payments

 Within the balance of payments, the current account components are seasonally adjusted on a monthly basis.
 Where appropriate, these data are also adjusted for working day effects, as well as for the impact of leap years and Easter.Monthly seasonal adjustment of euro area balance of payments statistics